 Storytelling is one of the most powerful life coaching tools when working with clients.
-Popular among all the techniques available to a life coach, storytelling provides value from both sides and illustrates what matters to a client in a way they understand.
+Popular among all the coaching techniques available, storytelling provides value from both sides and illustrates what matters to a client in a way they understand.
 Sharing anecdotal experience is often frowned upon by life coaches, but when used correctly, storytelling is an effective means of communication.
 Trained life coaches understand the need for clients to relate to them as well as articulate values on their own.
 Whether a story is used by the coach to illustrate a concept or by the client to share insight, storytelling has an incredible variety of uses in a coaching relationship.

 Storytelling by the Coach

 Stories are often used as one of the best life coaching techniques to illustrate specific concepts that are more “educational” than is appropriate for a session.
 Rather than walk a client through technical coaching methods, a coach can illustrate how a concept applies to a real life experience.
 For example, a client may struggle seeing the “bigger picture” of her career journey while currently in a job she hates.
 Instead of explaining the SMART goal-setting technique, a coach might tell a story of a past client with the same challenge who began setting SMART short-term goals and eventually created a 5 year career plan she could stick to.
 If this past client landed a new job she loved, the current client may find more inspiration and technique from the story than by simply learning a goal-setting method.